Alsweider/SpotiRagequit/README.md

 # SpotiRagequit
-A simple batch file to ragequit Spotify, restart and resume playing
+A simple batch file to ragequit Spotify (desktop client), restart and resume playing.

 # How it works
 Double click on the .bat file.
 It will close Spotify, delay a second and then restart Spotify.